Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 “OCS Sustainable Energy does not endorse, sponsor, or otherwise make any representation or warranty with respect to any contractor or the work, materials, or services provided by any contractor.”

-A: The Clean Energy Grant was designed to enhance the already established state-wide EmPOWER Maryland Program for County residents by providing supplemental grant funds to Pepco residents within an ERZ.
+A: The Energy Efficiency Grant was designed to enhance the already established state-wide EmPOWER Maryland Program for County residents by providing supplemental grant funds to Pepco residents within an ERC.

 There are many improvements that can be made in the home to save you electricity, water, money and stress.
 These typical improvements can be found here: (https://homeenergysavings.pepco.com/home-performance-with-energy-star-program/overview/whole-house-approach/typical-improvements-whole-house-approach).
 Air sealing and insulation alone saves on average 12% on your energy bills.

-In order to be considered for the Clean Energy Grant, you must receive a comprehensive energy assessment by a certified professional that uses the whole-house approach.
+In order to be considered for grants in the Clean Energy Program, you must receive a comprehensive energy assessment by a certified professional that uses the whole-house approach.
 This is performed as a part of the Home Performance audit as the program requires a whole-house audit that deeply analyzes all areas of your home in detail (this includes the mentioned blower door test).

-The cost for the whole-house audit is $100 which is a discounted price for current Pepco customers (normally $400).
+The cost for the whole-house audit is $100 which is a discounted price for current Pepco and Washington Gas customers (normally $400).
 To learn more about HPwES, visit https://homeenergysavings.pepco.com/home-performance-with-energy-star-program.

 A: Absolutely!
 Regardless of your utility provider, any homeowner in the County can partake in EmPOWER Maryland.
 In most instances, through your utility provider, you can receive incentives such as rebates/discounts on measures to be installed after receiving an energy audit, rebates to upgrade appliances and HVAC equipment such as your clothes washers/dryers, heat pumps, air conditioner units, pool pumps, smart thermostats and even refrigerators.
 There are also incentives to save energy on peak demand days, decreasing the amount you are charged on the days that people use the most energy.
 See below for linkage: